lhelms2/howto_rtd/docs/source/style.rst

 Images
 -------

-Images should include *meaningful* alt text to support accessibility.
-The *link* UIUC Library has links to resources about alt text.
+Images should include *meaningful* alt text to support accessibility. `Web Accessibility in Mind (WebAIM)`_ is a good resource to learn the basics of alt text.

+.. _Web Accessibility in Mind (WebAIM): https://webaim.org/techniques/alttext/

 Table of Contents
 ------------------